cyverse-archive/Donkey/README.markdown

 Finding no matches is not a failure.
 The `error` field has a cryptic message helpful for determining the cause.
 The `status` field contains a guess at the most appropriate HTTP status code.
 It does not always appear to be correct.

+#### Endpoints

+Secured Endpoint: GET /secured/search/iplant

+This service performs a search of everything under the querying user's home folder on iRODS.

+Secured Endpoint: GET /secured/search/iplant/file

+This service performs a search of just the files under the querying user's home folder on iRODS.

+Secured Endpoint: GET /secured/search/iplant/folder

+This service performs a search of just the folders under the querying user's home folder on iRODS.